 Graduates of the program are eligible for licensure as Marriage and Family Therapists in the state of Florida through the Florida Department of Health’s Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling.
 Each state board sets its own requirements for licensure, although those requirements are generally similar.
 National certification is also available through the National Board for Certified Counselors.

-The Albizu University Master of Science in Psychology graduates go on to secure gainful employment in a variety of public and private mental health services settings.
-These include: community mental health agencies, hospitals, public and private social services agencies, shelters for special populations, inpatient and outpatient treatment facilities, school-based programs, substance abuse treatment centers, hospice centers, colleges and universities, and private practice settings.
+Graduates typically find employment in a variety of public and private mental health services settings.
+These include community mental health agencies, hospitals, public and private social services agencies, shelters for special populations, inpatient and outpatient treatment facilities, school-based programs, substance abuse treatment programs, hospice centers, colleges and universities, and private clinical practice.